Aditya Roy Kapur

-Aditya Roy Kapur (born 16 November 1985) is an Indian actor who works predominantly in Hindi films.
-He made his acting debut in 2009 with the musical drama film London Dreams.
-Kapur had his first commercial success came with the romantic musical Aashiqui 2 in 2013 for which he received critical acclaim and won several awards including BIG Star Entertainment Awards for Best Actor in a Romantic Role.
+Aditya Roy Kapur (born 16 November 1985) is an Indian actor who works in Hindi films.
+After working as a VJ, he made his acting debut with the musical drama London Dreams (2009).
+Kapur had his first commercial success with the romance Aashiqui 2 (2013).
+In the same year, the romantic comedy Yeh Jawaani Hai Deewani emerged as his highest-grossing release, and won him the IIFA Award for Best Supporting Actor in addition to a nomination for the Filmfare Award for Best Supporting Actor.

-In the same year, he starred in the coming-of-age romantic comedy-drama Yeh Jawaani Hai Deewani for which he won the IIFA Award for Best Supporting Actor and a nomination for the Filmfare Award for Best Supporting Actor.
-Following a career downturn, with critical and commercial failures such as Daawat-e-Ishq (2014), Fitoor (2016), Ok Jaanu (2017) and Kalank (2019), he later gained praise for the action thriller Malang (2020) and the black comedy Ludo (2020).
+Following a career downturn, with critical and commercial failures such as Daawat-e-Ishq (2014), Fitoor (2016), Ok Jaanu (2017) and Kalank (2019), Kapur starred in the thriller film Malang (2020), the black comedy Ludo (2020) and the thriller series The Night Manager (2023).

-Early life
+Early life and family

-Kapur was born in Mumbai on 16 November 1985 to a Punjabi Hindu father, Kumud Roy Kapur, and a Jewish mother Salome Aaron.
-His grandfather, Raghupat Roy Kapur, was a film producer in the early 1940s.
-Kapur is the youngest of the three siblings; his eldest brother, Siddharth Roy Kapur, was the chief executive officer of UTV Motion Pictures and is married to the actress, Vidya Balan.
+Kapur was born in Bombay on 16 November 1985 to a Punjabi Hindu father, Kumud Roy Kapur, and a Jewish mother Salome Aaron.
+His paternal grandfather, Raghupat Roy Kapur, was a film producer in the early 1940s.
+Kapur is the youngest of the three siblings; his eldest brother, Siddharth Roy Kapur, was the chief executive officer of UTV Motion Pictures and is married to actress Vidya Balan.
 His second elder brother, Kunaal Roy Kapur, is also an actor.

-His maternal grandparents, Sam and Ruby Aaron, were qualified dance teachers who introduced the Sama dance to India.
-He did his schooling from G. D. Somani Memorial School, in Cuffe Parade, Mumbai, where all his siblings studied and his mother directed school plays.
+His maternal grandparents, Sam and Ruby Aaron, were qualified dance teachers who introduced the Samba dance to India.
+He did his schooling from G.D.
+Somani Memorial School in Cuffe Parade, where both his siblings studied and his mother directed school plays.

 Kapur enrolled in St. Xavier's in Class XI, but failed.
 He had to enroll in St. Andrew's College to avoid losing a year.
 Subsequently, he graduated from St. Xavier's College, affiliated to the University of Mumbai.
-During his school years, he wanted to be a cricketer but he quit cricket coaching classes after sixth standard.
+During his school years, he wanted to be a cricketer but he quit cricket coaching after sixth standard.

 Career

-Early work (2004–2012)
+Early work and acting debut (2009–2012)

 Kapur was initially a VJ on the music channel Channel V India, where his comic timing and "unique style of hosting" was appreciated.
 He starred in a show titled Pakao and also hosted the popular show, India's Hottest with VJ Bruna Abdullah till 2008.